 HOTCUS is dedicated to fostering a culture of diversity and inclusion.
 We will give preference to panels that reflect the diversity of our field in terms of gender, ethnicity, sexual orientation, and institutional affiliation.
 We will also give preference to panels that include a mix of participants from across the career spectrum (i.e., from postgraduate to professor).
 Historically women have been disproportionately underrepresented on panels and HOTCUS is taking positive action, as permitted under s.158 Equality Act 2010, to enable and encourage the participation of women.
 For this reason all-male panel proposals will not be accepted.
 HOTCUS may constitute an all-male panel or other presentation where absolutely necessary (but any such consideration will be other than via the call for papers procedure).
 To help the symposium organisers arrange panels, please note your preferred gender identity with your submission.
 HOTCUS would also especially welcome proposals from the BIPOC academic community, who have historically been under-represented at its events.

 If submitting an individual paper, please send a brief CV (no more than two pages) and a 200-300-word abstract of the proposed paper.
 Panel proposals should contain a 200-300-word abstract for each paper and a brief CV (no more than two pages) for each participant in a single document.
+(Addendum – we would also appreciate a 200-300 word abstract for the panel as a whole, though this is not a requirement.)
 Panel chairs can be included with the proposal or can be added by the HOTCUS organising committee.
 Decisions on acceptance will be made on a rolling basis, and so the CfP may close earlier than the advertised date below.
 In the event that the CfP closes early, HOTCUS members will be notified via email and social media

 Paper and panel proposals should be submitted to the HOTCUS email address – email@example.com – by 12th February 2021.
 This email account is checked on Mondays and Thursdays.